5 Ways To Remix The Classic Subway Tile

 Did you know a kid back in the day who was nice looking, got good grades, and just generally agreeable and polite to everyone they met?
 That’s what subway tile is.
 Sure, a bit vanilla at times, but always classic, fresh, likable, and plays well with others- so what’s not to love?
 Almost every bathroom in our home has SOME sort of subway tile in it, because it has staying power.
 Nobody wants to sink 20k into a room only for the tile to be “so 2019” in 5 years.

-Here are some ideas for a slight twist on the classic subway tile.
+How about some alternatives to subway tile.
+We don’t all want the exact same home after all.
+Here are some ideas for a slight twist - alternatives - for the classic subway tile.

 1. Beveled tile.

 Tile with this 3-D bevel brings dimension to an otherwise plain subway tile.
 The price is pennies more- perhaps the biggest bang for your buck!
 I considered all types of tile for my kitchen (I fell in love with this) but with all that square footage to cover, I kept coming back to beveled white subway tile.
 The price was right and I knew as trends/tastes changed this would keep us happy.